Back to species list

 Introduction

-A bird of the sparrow family Passeridae, with about 25 species in the genus Passer.
-Native to most of Europe, the Mediterranean Basin, and much of Asia.
-Deliberate or accidental introductions have extended its range to parts of Australasia, Africa, and the Americas, making it the most widely distributed wild bird on Earth.
-Strongly associated with human habitation, it occupies urban and rural settings while typically avoiding extensive woodlands, grasslands, polar regions, and hot, dry deserts far from human development.
-An opportunistic, omnivorous feeder consuming seeds, insects, and human food scraps.
-Conservation status is least concern on the IUCN Red List, though populations have declined in some regions.
+A small bird of the sparrow family Passeridae, native to most of Europe, the Mediterranean Basin, and a large part of Asia.
+It has been intentionally or accidentally introduced to many regions, including parts of Australasia, Africa, and the Americas, making it the most widely distributed wild bird.
+Strongly associated with human habitation, it typically avoids extensive woodlands, grasslands, polar regions, and hot, dry deserts far from human development.
+Listed as least concern on the IUCN Red List.

 Description